-8. The HIPC Initiative was supplemented in 2005 by the Multilateral Debt Relief Initiative, which is to provide 100 percent debt relief on eligible debt to eligible countries, including HIPC-eligible countries that have reached the HIPC completion point and whose performance since reaching the completion point has not deteriorated substantially.
-While the HIPC Initiative entailed coordinated action by multilateral organizations and governments, the MDRI is provided by four IFIS-the IMF, IDA, AfDB, and IADB.
-A member is eligible for assistance under the MDRI-I Trust when it is PRGT-eligible, has annual per capita income of US\$380 or less on the basis of the 2004 gross national income (Atlas method) from the World Bank's Operational Manual as updated on July 21, 2005; has debt outstanding to the Fund, including to the Fund as Trustee, as of December 31, 2004; and in the case of a member that is HIPC eligible or potentially eligible, the member has reached the completion point under the HIPC Initiative.
+The HIPC Initiative was supplemented in 2005 by the MDRI, which was to provide 100 percent debt relief on eligible debt to eligible countries, including HIPC-eligible countries that have reached the HIPC completion point and whose performance since reaching the completion point has not deteriorated substantially.
+While the HIPC Initiative entailed coordinated action by multilateral organizations and governments, the MDRI was provided by four IFIS-the IMF, IDA, AfDB, and IADB.
+A member's eligibility for assistance under the MDRI-I Trust was based on its PRGTeligibility, annual per capita income of US\$380 or less on the basis of the 2004 gross national income (Atlas method) from the World Bank's Operational Manual as updated on July 21, 2005; has debt outstanding to the Fund, including to the Fund as Trustee, as of December 31, 2004; and in the case of a HIPC eligible or potentially eligible member, the member has reached the completion point under the HIPC Initiative.
+The MDRI is no longer an active initiative as there is currently no MDRI eligible debt outstanding and the MDRI-I and MDRI-II Trusts were accordingly liquidated in 2015,